-Under the Act, the Company will be required to file a statutory income statement and statutory statement of capital and surplus on an unconsolidated basis ("unconsolidated SFS") reflecting the entity's unconsolidated financial position for the year ended December 31, 2021.
+Under the Act, the Company will be required to file a statutory income statement and statutory statement of capital and surplus on an unconsolidated basis ("unconsolidated SFS") reflecting the entity's unconsolidated financial position for the years ended December 31, 2022, and 2021.
 The information contained in the unconsolidated SFS will be used as one of the basis for computation of the MSM with the other consideration being 25% of ECR which is computed from the EBS.

-The statutory capital and surplus of the Company for the year ended December 31, 2021 was \$276,346, and the amount required to be maintained under Bermuda law, the minimum solvency margin, was \$12,229 at December 31, 2021.
+The statutory capital and surplus of the Company for the years ended December 31, 2022, and 2021 was \$268,949 and \$276,346, respectively, and the amount required to be maintained under Bermuda law, the minimum solvency margin, was \$15,363 and \$12,229 at December 31, 2022, and 2021, respectively.
 The Company was also required to maintain a minimum liquidity ratio.
 All requirements were met by the Company throughout the period.
 In addition, the Company is subject to statutory and regulatory restrictions under the Act.

 The Company is registered as a Class 3A insurer under the Act and, therefore, must maintain capital at a level equal to its enhanced capital requirement ("ECR").
-The Company is currently completing the 2021 Bermuda Solvency

-Capital Requirement ("BSCR"), SFS and EBS and believes that it meets the target level of required capital as of December 31, 2021.
+The Company is currently completing the 2022 Bermuda Solvency Capital Requirement ("BSCR"), SFS and EBS and believes that it meets the target level of required capital as of December 31, 2022, and 2021.

 The statutory basis financial statement differs from financial statements prepared in accordance with U.S. GAAP with the principal difference relating to non-admitted assets under the Insurance Account Rules 2016 ("Rules").
 Non-admitted assets under the Rules are identified as prepaids, deferred expenses and intangibles.
-The following tables present and reconcile statutory net income of the Company as a standalone entity for the year ended December 31, 2021, and the statutory capital and surplus as per statutory basis financial returns as of December 31, 2021, to U.S. GAAP net income and equity:
+The following tables present and reconcile statutory net income of the Company as a standalone entity for the years ended December 31, 2022, and 2021, and the statutory capital and surplus as per statutory basis financial returns as of December 31, 2022, and 2021, to U.S. GAAP net income and equity:

-Ye Year Ended
+Year Ended December 31,

-Decen December 31, 2021
+2022 2021

-Statutory net income \$ 36,781
+Statutory net income \$ 10,213 \$ 36,781

-Unrealized gain (loss) on subsidiaries -
+Unrealized gain (loss) on subsidiaries

-U.S. GAAP net income \$ 36,781
+U.S. GAAP net income \$ 10,213 \$ 36,781

-Statutory surplus and capital \$ 276,346
+Statutory surplus and capital \$ 268,949 \$ 276,346

-Non - admitted assets 61
+Non - admitted assets 61 61

-U.S. GAAP shareholders' equity \$ 276,407
+U.S. GAAP shareholders' equity \$ 269,010 \$ 276,407

-13. Subsequent Events
+12. Subsequent Events

-The Company has evaluated subsequent events through April 29, 2022, the date on which the Consolidated Financial Statement were available to be issued.
+The Company has evaluated subsequent events through April 28, 2023, the date on which the Consolidated Financial Statements were available to be issued.
+There were no subsequent events requiring adjustments to or disclosures in the Consolidated Financial Statements.